“Nobody takes advice, but everyone accepts money; therefore money is better than advice “

 However, there are plenty of risks for stablecoins.
 Here are at least six of them:

-- The threat of loss of a security reserve for suppliers of stablecoins by banks and other guarantors of the safety of the underlying asset.
+- The threat of losing a security reserve for suppliers of stablecoins by banks and other guarantors of the safety of the underlying asset.

 - The emergence of new monopolies